 The exact question was:

-In episode 115 of Semantic Mastery's weekly Hump Day Hangouts, one viewer asked how to index citation sites in Google.
+In episode 124 of Semantic Mastery's weekly Hump Day Hangouts, one viewer asked about how switchbox SEO works, particularly with regard to redirected content.

 The exact question was: